NilPointer-Software/bdfd-wiki/src/javascript/ban.md

 ### Parameters
 - `userID` : The user to ban.
 Value must be a valid user snowflake ID.

+### Permissions
+Required permission which the bot must have for this function to work properly.
+- `ban`

 ### Example
 ```js